Limited express: Philippines

 There were trains under the Manila Railroad Company and the Philippine National Railways that were called "Limited Express" or simply "Limited", as well as Special and Express trains that nonetheless stopped at fewer stations.
 The first of such services were introduced in the 1950s and peaked in the 1970s.
 They only stop at major stations along the two intercity main lines in Luzon unlike regular expresses.
 They were given the highest priority, dedicated rolling stock, and the highest level of comfort and amenities.

 The North Main Line had the Ilocos Special and the Amianan Night Express that ran between 1973 and 1984, then the fastest services in the PNR and stopped at fewer stations compared to the Dagupan Express.
 Meanwhile, the second Bicol Express, opened in 1954, only stopped at 8 out of 66 stations of the line between Tutuban station in downtown Manila and Legazpi station in Albay.
-Other examples on the South Main Line include the Peñafrancia Express, the Isarog/Manila Limited, and the Mayon Limited, all of these were defunct by 2013 when all intercity rail was discontinued in favor of building a new line.
+Other examples on the South Main Line include the Peñafrancia Express, the Isarog/Manila Limited, and the Mayon Limited, all of these were defunct by 2013 when all intercity rail was discontinued in favour of building a new line.

 There are plans to revive the "limited express" trains.
 The North–South Commuter Railway and the new South Main Line under the South Long Haul project will both feature "limited express" services.
-Both limited expresses will run on standard-gauge track and will use dedicated rolling stock capable of running of up to 160 km/h or higher-speed rail.
+Both limited expresses will run on standard-gauge track and will use dedicated rolling stock capable of running at speeds of up to 160 km/h or higher-speed rail.
 For the North–South Commuter Railway (NSCR), an airport express train will connect Clark International Airport with Alabang station in Muntinlupa, skipping all the other stations in Central Luzon and only stopping at four other stations in Metro Manila.
 In comparison, the "Commuter Express" services on the NSCR will serve more stations but will use the same electric multiple units as the regular commuter service.

 To the south of the NSCR, the Bicol Express flagship service of the PNR South Long Haul was originally proposed as a limited express service in 2018.
-However, a new basic design report released on June 2021 reclassified the services into two groups: Local and Express.
+However, a new basic design report released in June 2021 reclassified the services into two groups: Local and Express.
 The new Bicol Express service has since been relegated to a regular express train service.